SEACRY-LOVE/seacry-love.github.io/book/AYCH15.md

 This is a broad category of “people skills” and includes the ability to build and maintain relationships, develop rapport, and use diplomacy.
 It also includes the ability to give and receive constructive criticism, be tolerant and respectful regarding the opinions of others, and empathize with them.
 Of all the soft skills examples, this is among the most important because it is central to building teams with a strong foundation of trust and accountability.

-# Successful Soft Skills Development
-But suppose you don’t have these skills?
-It’s never too late to develop them.
-For example, you can learn a lot just by observing other people within a company who excel in these seven areas.
-Also, offering to take on more responsibilities at work (serving on committees, planning events, etc.) can help you gain valuable experience.
-In addition, consider taking online soft-skills courses.
-Developing emotional intelligence will make you a more valuable employee, and increase your chances of career success.

-Employee assessments can also reveal areas where improvements could be made, which makes it easier to put together a development plan to address those needs.
-People often focus specifically on technical skills or competencies when planning their development, but neglecting soft skills can make it difficult to succeed in future positions that require a high degree of emotional intelligence and social interaction (in other words, just about any leadership position).

 # How are softskills identified?

 Here are Interview Questions to identify soft skills